 Dearest Readers, thank you so very much for your blessed response to launching my new book into the world.
 January will be here before we know it; until then, we will walk out all the days God gives us one at a time.
 They are truly in His hands.
-Below you will find my ((almost ready)) Preface to let you know what’s in store in the pages of Hearts on Pilgrimage.
-You will find out the whys and wherefores of this project, as well as a nudge to help bring more poetry into the world.
+Below you will find the Preface to give you an idea what’s in store in the pages of Hearts on Pilgrimage.
 If you’d like to join the Launch Team, the application is HERE.**

 When I said my initial yes to Jesus over 40 years ago, I found poet Luci Shaw’s first book, Listen to the Green and was overcome with the perhapses and possibilities of being a poet.
 I am adept at saying way more than is needed to communicate a point.
 What would happen, I wondered, if I intentionally pared down my words to say more with less?
 Listen to the Green was the inspiration and beginning of my journey into poetry.